 This now makes complete sense; the Jewish leaders had been plotting to get rid of Jesus for many months, which offered them the perfect opportunity.
 The people had declared him their King only a few days earlier when he came into Jerusalem on the back of a donkey during Palm Sunday.
-The Jewish rulers were prodding Pilate into finding Christ guilty of treason since he was claiming to be King.
-Pilate knew full well of the ongoing executions of anybody even remotely connected to Sejanus and he was likely afraid for his life.
-The Gospels report he capitulated to the wishes of the Jewish leaders.
+The Jewish rulers were prodding Pilate into finding Christ guilty of treason since he claimed to be King.
+Pilate knew full well of anybody’s ongoing executions even remotely connected to Sejanus, and he was likely afraid for his life.
+Nevertheless, the Gospels report he capitulated to the wishes of the Jewish leaders.

 The Clue of the Moon Turned to Red

 One of the more interesting facets of the Crucifixion is that the moon turned red.
-On Pentecost, the Scriptures indicate Peter stood up and addressed the Jewish crowd concerning the events of the day.
+On Pentecost, the Scriptures indicate Peter stood up and addressed the Jewish crowd concerning the day’s events.
 Many in the crowd were likely very observant Jews and knew their Old Testament very well.
 Since most Jews were unable to read, they learned their Scripture through memorization.
 Peter drew from this knowledge when he quoted from the prophet Joel,